iwilfried/Adobe-XD-eBook/_docs/Build Stuff in XD/CreateOnOff.md

 <img style="padding: 0px 15px;float:left;" src="https://iwilfried.github.io/Adobe-XD-eBook/images/XD-SwitchOnOff-07.png" alt="no image"/>

+&nbsp;

 Now I want to adjust the view and zoom out so I can see the entire artboard.

 In the View menu I selected “Zoom to Fit All” so I could see the entire artboard.
 Next, I want to duplicate the artboard so I can work on the Off button.

+&nbsp;

+&nbsp;